 European Road Safety Partnership

-5 Participating countries: Poland (Coordinator POLITECHNIKA GDAŃSKA), Italy (UNIVERSITA DEGLI STUDI DI CATANIA), Croatia (SVEUCILISTE U ZAGREBU), Belgium (EUROPEAN ROAD ASSESSMENT ASSOCIATION), Germany (BAUHAUS-UNIVERSITAET WEIMAR)
+5 participating countries: Poland (Coordinator: POLITECHNIKA GDANSKA), Italy (UNIVERSITA DEGLI STUDI DI CATANIA), Croatia (SVEUCILISTE U ZAGREBU), Slovenia (EUROPEAN INSTITUTE OF ROAD ASSESSMENT), Germany (BAUHAUS-UNIVERSITAET WEIMAR)

 Road safety (RS) is one of the major challenges of the modern world.
 More than a million road fatalities annually worldwide, constituting the main cause of death of young people (up to 25 years of age) and an increasing proportion of elderly among victims, is a sufficient argument to take radical remedial action.
 The situation in Europe indicates very clearly that there has been no significant improvement in road safety in recent years.